Stakeholder Collaboration And Transparency

 Empowering Our Employees, Stakeholders, And Communities

-13th July 2019: Mangrove Rehabilitation Programme
+July 2019: Mangrove Rehabilitation at Kuala Selangor Nature Park

 The programme was held in collaboration with the Malaysian Nature Society (MNS).
 Being a crucial part of the coastal environment, mangrove ecosystems offer a medium for marine and land biodiversity while lessening erosion and providing protection.
 Due to the endangered state of mangrove species, a total of 365 tree saplings were planted by 60 ISF employees at Kuala Selangor Nature Park to symbolize one tree for each day of the year.